 - data preparation for BIRT (and other analytic tools) using CoSort and ODA

 - metadata sharing, version control, lineage, and security via EGit, et al.

 using any combination of six interoperable job design modes!

 Within the wizards and dialogs are also data mapping, MDM, and rule application facilities.
 Each created or imported job produces one or more standalone job scripts or configuration files to drive the above tasks.

 Modify jobs with GUI components or the syntax-aware editor.
 Execute jobs from the GUI, local or remote system command line, a batch script, or API call.

-Scripts and metadata managed in the IRI Workbench are easy to search and share with built-in Eclipse functionality.
-Free Eclipse plug-ins like GIT and SVN support team sharing and version control, plus metadata lineage and impact analysis.
+Scripts and metadata managed in IRI Workbench are easy to search and share with built-in Eclipse functionality.
+Free Eclipse plug-ins like Git and SVN support team sharing and version control, plus metadata lineage and impact analysis.